coreweave/nccl-tests/README.md

 install the script and its requirements on all compute nodes.

-**Note:** You can specify the container image in an `sbatch`, but all the commands will be then run from inside the container.
+**Note:** You can specify the container image in an `sbatch`, but all the commands will then run from inside the container.
 Therefore, we recommend only specifying the container image in any subsequent `srun` calls.

 ## Running DeepSpeed Training Jobs